-In Scotland, If the invasive plant is in or near to water, i.e. within 1 metre of the top of the bank, you can apply herbicides under a general binding rule (GBR 23g).
+In Scotland, If the invasive plant is near to water, i.e. within 1 metre of the top of the bank, you can apply herbicides under a general binding rule (GBR 23g).
 So long as you comply with the requirements of the GBR you do not need to contact SEPA.
-A CAR licence will be required for plants growing next to watercourses that are not invasive non-native plants, and for applying herbicides directly to the water (eg treating submerged plants.
+A CAR authorisation will be required for plants growing next to watercourses that are not invasive non-native plants, and for applying herbicides directly to the water (eg treating submerged plants.

 The herbicide's effectiveness depends on the type used.
 An advisor certified by BASIS (the registration, standards and certification scheme for pesticides and fertilisers) will be able to advise you on the most suitable type of herbicide for your situation and when best to apply it.